 Over the past few years, OnPay and Gusto have emerged as two of the top payroll providers for small businesses.
-While they both use modern, cloud-based interfaces and offer an array of HR and benefits-oriented services that go way beyond payroll, there are a few big differences between these two solutions.
+While both use modern, cloud-based interfaces and offer an array of HR and benefits-oriented services that go way beyond payroll, there are a few big differences between these two solutions.

-We pulled together some of the latest ratings and reviews — as well as detailed pricing and feature information — to help you get a better understanding of whether OnPay or Gusto is a better fit for your business.
+We pulled together some of the latest ratings and reviews — as well as detailed pricing and feature information — to help you gain a better understanding of whether OnPay or Gusto is a better fit for your business.

 Jump to compare OnPay and Gusto by: